deckhouse/sds-node-configurator/docs/LAYOUTS.md

 {{< /alert >}}

 {{< alert level="info" >}}
 If you create virtual machines by cloning, change the UUID of Volume Groups on VMs created this way.
 Cloned Volume Groups have identical UUIDs, which can lead to conflicts.
-For detailed instructions, see the section ["Changing UUID of Volume Groups when cloning virtual machines"](./faq.html#changing-uuid-of-volume-groups-when-cloning-virtual-machines).
+For detailed instructions, see the section ["How do I change the UUID of Volume Groups when cloning virtual machines?"](./faq.html#how-do-i-change-the-uuid-of-volume-groups-when-cloning-virtual-machines).
 {{< /alert >}}

 ## Methods and scenarios for configuring node disk subsystem